 Job Outlook for Construction Equipment Operators[About this section] [To Top]

-Overall employment of construction equipment operators is projected to grow 5 percent over the next ten years, slower than the average for all occupations.
+Overall employment of construction equipment operators is projected to grow 5 percent over the next ten years, about as fast as the average for all occupations.

 See all construction jobs.

 Employment growth is expected to vary across the construction equipment operator occupations.

 Spending on infrastructure is expected to increase, resulting in some new jobs over the decade.
 Across the country, many roads, bridges, and water and sewer systems are in need of repair.
 In addition, population growth will require new infrastructure, such as roads and sewer lines, the projects for which are expected to generate jobs.